 - Using Excel formulas

-- Making data spreadsheet from customer information
+- Making data spreadsheets from customer information

 - Drafting and Sending emails

 - Transcription services (convert an audio file into written format)